sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 Purpose: Student skill assessment, career recommendation, skill-gap analysis, and personalized learning planning.

----

-⭐ Support

-If you find this project useful, consider giving the repository a ⭐ Star on GitHub!
+⭐ If you find this project useful, consider giving the repository a star!